 48. Touch and feel frames

-Using empty frames, remove the glass and tape sensory objects to the back portion of the frame.
+Remove the glass from empty picture frames, then tape sensory objects to the back portion of the frame.
 Great items to use are sponges, dusting cloths, sandpaper, bubble wrap, etc. Place the frame back around it, close it up and set them out for baby to try!

 49. Bathtub painting

-Stick baby in a water-free tub with some washable paint and let them get creative with washable paints.
-When they are done, rinse the bathtub out and give them a quick wash.
+Stick baby in a water-free tub with some washable paint and let them get creative.
+When they are done, rinse the bathtub out and give the little one a quick wash.

 50. Busy basket

 I use a busy basket almost every day with my little guy.
 I keep it tucked away so when I pull it out, it's all new and fresh to him.
 It's filled with odds and ends, such as blocks, baby-safe kitchen utensils, sensory bottles, music makers and more.